 "False Idols" is another one.
 You have to locate and kill three different characters, (one of them in a helicopter) before any of them reach their destination.
 What makes this one especially hard is that all three of them come from different islands, and killing them all requires memorizing their routes, not to mention the fact that one enemy is in a bulletproof car, which forces you to waste precious time trying to ram the car off the road.

 "Dead Meat" isn't that difficult, but it can really throw off inexperienced players.
 You have to stalk Giovanni Casa through a maze-like sawmill, using the game's (non-existent) sneaking mechanics to take Casa by surprise, all while some idiot constantly reveals your location.

 That One Sidequest: The game ramps up the difficulty for obtaining some of the hidden packages to an almost insane level.
 One hidden package is located on top of a gas station roof in Portland is considered particularly difficult to reach, and even Guide Dang It! assistance is unhelpful.
-Another is located on a steal beam supporting the suspension bridge, only reachable by a perfectly-time motorcycle jump.
+Another is located on a steel beam supporting the suspension bridge, only reachable by a perfectly-timed motorcycle jump.

 They Wasted A Perfectly Good Location: Considering you could steal helicopters & fly them in some missions, the lack of helicopters and/or rideable small planes in Francis International Airport is kind of glaring.

-As if she wasn't bad enough in GTA III, Maria is worse in this game.
+The Scrappy: As if she wasn't bad enough in GTA III, Maria is worse in this game.
 Some of Toni's problems are because of her screw-ups.